space-wizards/docs/src/en/proposals/rainfall-vampires.md

 - Entering a coffin will bind the vampire to it.
 - While inside a coffin vampires are healed (even from death) requiring their bodies to be destroyed to ensure death
 - Upon death if the relevant ability is unlocked and with enough blood remaining - the vampire will be teleported to the coffin they are bound to
+- Being inside the chapel will block their abilities, unless they have reached their full potential

 ## Background